Category: Modernism

 Alexandra Exter: One night in Kyiv

 In her day, Ukrainian artist Alexandra Exter was one of the brightest stars in the European avant-garde.
-She knew Pablo Picasso, Georges Braque, and Fernand Léger.
-We hear so much about them.
-Why do we hear so little about her?
+Her friends and colleagues included Pablo Picasso, Georges Braque, and Fernand Léger.
+We know so much about them.
+Why do we know so little about her?

 -